HugoCornelis/userdocs/tutorial-python-scripting/tutorial-python-scripting.rst

 'simplecell-test.py' as a plain text file, it has been saved in the 'figures' directory as a plain text file.
-Then, for example, when you follow the link in the Python scripting tutorial for this file, it will actually be to '/simplecell-test.txt', which you can save and rename as you like.
+Then, for example, when you follow the link in the Python scripting tutorial for this file, it will actually be to 'simplecell-test.txt', which you can save and rename as you like.

 Many browsers will recognise gzipped tar archive files.
 If this